virtualjj/automated-openvpnas/README.md

 8. Create a **Stack Name** and then complete the Parameters.
 PLEASE, PLEASE, PLEASE change the password!!!
 9. At the **Options** screen click **Next** unless you know what you are doing.
 10. At the **Review** screen make sure to check the box next to **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** at the bottom and then click on the **Create** button.
 11. The outputs section of the completed template will display the public IP (Elastic IP) and S3 bucket.
-Use the public IP to connect to the instance (https://<EIP>) using the custom admin name and password combination that you set.
-The S3 bucket will contain the .ovpn file for user `router` that you can use to configure your router's OpenVPN client.
+Use the public IP to connect to the instance using the custom admin name and password combination that you set. (i.e. https://elasticip/admin) The S3 bucket will contain the .ovpn file for user `router` that you can use to configure your router's OpenVPN client.
 Note that this user only requires certificate authenticaion and not password + certificate authentication.

+## Deletion Steps

+1. Delete the .ovpn file from the S3 bucket that was generated.
+2. In CloudFormation click the checkbox next to the **Stack Name**.
+3. From the **Actions** dropdown select **Delete Stack**.

 ## Notes About the Parameters